darenasc/awesome-data-for-good/README.md

 * [ETHICALLY ALIGNED DESIGN v2](https://standards.ieee.org/wp-content/uploads/import/documents/other/ead_v2.pdf).
 A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
 * The Markkula Center's [An Ethical Toolkit for Engineering/Design Practice](https://www.scu.edu/ethics-in-technology-practice/ethical-toolkit/) ([pdf](https://www.scu.edu/media/ethics-center/technology-ethics/Ethics-Toolkit.pdf))

+## Events

+* [AI for Good Global Summit](https://aiforgood.itu.int).
+AI for Good is a year-round digital platform where AI innovators and problem owners learn, build and connect to identify practical AI solutions to advance the UN SDGs.
+* [Geo for Good Summit 2023](https://earthoutreachonair.withgoogle.com/events/geoforgood23), [2022](https://earthoutreachonair.withgoogle.com/events/geoforgood22), [2021](https://earthoutreachonair.withgoogle.com/events/geoforgood21), [2020](https://earthoutreachonair.withgoogle.com/events/geoforgood20).
+The Summit is intended for nonprofit, academic, public sector, private sector, and Indigenous peoples and local communities who are using (or want to learn to use) our mapping tools (such as Google Earth, Earth Engine, Environmental Insights Explorer, and My Maps) for planetary sustainability and human resilience around the world.

 ## Funding

 * [Skoll Foundation](https://skoll.org).
 We invest in social entrepreneurs and other social innovators who offer a compelling vision, creative solutions, and proven approaches.